sirinath/pagedjs-website/content/documentation/07-generated-content-in-margin-boxes.md

-To tally the total number of pages in your document, write this:
+To tally the total number of pages in your document, you can write this:

 ```css {linenos=table,linenostart=1}
 @page {